srijithbalakrishnan/india_resilience/README.md

    - **Composite index maps**

-     All indices are derived by applying Principal Component Analysis (PCA) to normalized resilience and vulnerability features (using standard scaling).
+     All indices are derived by applying Principal Component Analysis (PCA) on normalized resilience and vulnerability features (using standard scaling).
 A positive value indicates capabilities above the national average, while a negative value indicates a score below the national average.

      <img src="graphics/elsevier/CompositeIndex_all_districts.png" alt="Resilience Map" width="700">